The Malay Peninsula, West Malaysia Tour

 Day 1 - Kuala Lumpur - arrival and tour by night

-Arrival in KL and check-in to our hotel in the heart of the Capital’s bustling Chinatown.
-Afternoon to relax, recover from your jet-lag or explore the area’s lively markets before an evening trip on the ‘sky-train’ to see the famous Petronas Towers by night and a local-style welcome dinner.
+Arrival in KL and check-in to our hotel in the heart of the capital’s bustling Chinatown.
+Afternoon to relax, recover from your jet-lag or explore the area’s lively markets before a late afternoon introductory walking tour and a local-style welcome dinner.

 Overnight: Kuala Lumpur Transport: Train, Walk, Meals: D,

-Walking tour of some of the highly varied sites of the fascinating Malaysian capital: Little India, the fabulous Victorian-era architecture of Merdeka Square, the spectacular Central Mosque and of course time to soak up the street-life in a traditional-style, local coffee shop.
-An evening walking tour introduces you to the fantastic array of local street food.
+Morning walking tour of some of the highly varied sites of the fascinating Malaysian capital including Little India and the fabulous Victorian-era architecture of Merdeka Square followed by a visit to the famous Batu Caves.
+An evening walking tour of Kampung Baru introduces you to the fantastic array of local street food on offer.

-Overnight: Kuala Lumpur Transport: Walk, Meals: B, L,
+Overnight: Kuala Lumpur Transport: Train, Walk, Meals: B, D,

-Overnight: Cameron Highlands Transport: Minibus, Walk, Meals: B, L, D,
+Overnight: Melaka Transport: Minibus, Boat, Meals: B, D,

-Day 4 - Penang - west coast train ride
+Day 4 - North to Penang - A west coast train ride

-Overnight: George Town/Penang Transport: Minibus, Train, Walk, Meals: B, L, D,
+Overnight: George Town Transport: Minibus, Train, Meals: B,

-Day 5 - George Town - walking, heritage tour
+Day 5 - George Town - history and heritage walk

-Overnight: George Town/Penang Transport: Walk, Meals: B, L,
+Overnight: George Town Transport: Walk, Meals: B, L,